 Background and History

 The Easter Egger chicken is not truly a chicken breed but is instead a cross between different chicken breeds.
-This cross is usually between Araucana and Ameraucana birds, but truthfully, Easter Eggers are rather mixed and can be produced when other birds are crossed with either the Ameraucana or Araucana.
+This cross is usually between Araucana and Ameraucana birds.
+That said, the Easter Eggers mix can be produced when other birds are crossed with either the Ameraucana or Araucana.

-This mix produces a chicken that does not meet any particular breed standards but instead displays a variety of colors and patterns.
+This mix produces a chicken that does not meet any particular breed standards but instead displays various colors and patterns.

 The Ameraucana chicken, on the other hand, was bred to be the answer to the unhealthy eggs problem of the Araucana.
-Ameraucanas were created when Araucanas were bred with other chickens in order to eliminate the problematic gene from the Araucana chickens.
+Ameraucanas were created when Araucanas were produced with other chickens to eliminate the problematic gene from the Araucana chickens.

-Easter Egger chickens have inherited traits and appearance features from both sides of their mixed ancestors, and because of this, many Easter Eggers look quite different from each other.
+Easter Egger chickens have inherited traits and appearance features from both sides of their mixed ancestors, and because of this, many Easter Eggers look pretty different from each other.

 Breed Standard and Appearance

 The Araucana chicken has two distinctive features that set it apart from other chicken breeds.
 First, it is known as a rumpless chicken.
-It has no coccyx and no tail, which gives the bird a distinctly rounded appearance.
-In addition, the Araucana has tufts, which are soft feathers that protrude from its cheeks.
+It has no coccyx or tail, giving the bird a distinctly rounded appearance.
+In addition, the Araucana has tufts, and soft feathers that protrude from its cheeks.

-The wattles are usually quite small and are red in color.
-Easter Egger chickens can be found in a variety of solid colors and their feathers may also display different patterns.
+The wattles are usually relatively small and are red.
+Easter Egger chickens can be found in various solid colors, and their feathers may also display different patterns.
 The legs of the chicken also vary in color and are usually not feathered, although sometimes they may be.

-Easter Eggers are not large birds, although they have a round, plump body shape.
-The female Easter Egger chicken usually weighs about four pounds, while the male Easter Egger chicken tends to weigh about five pounds.
+Easter Eggers are not large birds but have a round, plump body shape.
+The female Easter Egger chicken usually weighs between 4.5 to 6.5 pounds (2-3 kg), while the male Easter Egger chicken tends to weigh between 5.5 to 7.5 pounds (2.5-3.5 kg).

 Personality and Temperament

-Easter Egger chickens are known as some of the friendliest chickens available, which has made them an incredibly popular choice for backyard farms or coops.
-They enjoy being patted and do not mind being picked up, so they are quite easy to handle.
+Easter Egger chickens are known as some of the friendliest chickens available, making them a prevalent choice for backyard farms or coops.
+They enjoy being patted and do not mind being picked up, so they are pretty easy to handle.

 They may even come over to people to see what they are doing.
 Some Easter Eggers may even hop into their owner’s lap for gentle cuddles.

 Because these birds are so friendly, they are an excellent choice for families with children.
-In addition, the inquisitive, energetic personalities of these birds make them an interesting addition to a flock.
+In addition, these birds’ curious, energetic personalities make them an exciting addition to a flock.

 The Easter Egger chicken is quite docile and not easily flustered.
-They do not like to get into squabbles or pecking fights with other chickens.
+They do not like quarreling or pecking fights with other chickens.
 Due to their gentle nature, however, other chickens may sometimes pick on or bully Easter Eggers.

 - Easter Egger chickens lay about four eggs each week